marcosheng2000/data-python/README.md

 # Analyzing Data with Python (IBM, edX)

-This repository documents my learning journey through the course **Analyzing Data with Python** by IBM on edX.
+This repository contains exercises and progress from IBM’s "Analyzing Data with Python" course on edX.
+Ongoing updates as I continue learning.
-It includes selected exercises and notebooks.
-Currently learning and updating this repository as I progress.

 ## Progress